ngen-brett/gitlab-ce/doc/development/contributing/issue_workflow.md

 As a team needs some way to collect the work their members are planning to be assigned to, we use the `~group::` labels to do so.

 Normally there is a 1:1 relationship between Stage labels and Group labels.
 In the spirit of "Everyone can Contribute", any issue can be picked up by any group, depending on current priorities.
-For example, an issue labeled ~"devops:create" may be picked up by the ~group::access group.
+For example, an issue labeled ~"devops::create" may be picked up by the ~"group::access" group.

 We also use stage and group labels to help quantify our [throughput](https://about.gitlab.com/handbook/engineering/management/throughput).
 Please read [Stage and Group labels in Throughtput](https://about.gitlab.com/handbook/engineering/management/throughput/#stage-and-group-labels-in-throughput) for more information on how the labels are used in this context.